EYES WIDE SHUT ANALYSIS - PART THREE

 168 MS Bill passing by an establishment with the word "Flying" in the window.
 (45:57)

 Bill continues to walk, now toward the camera.
-He's on a street that we realize is not from the set, it neither matching with the Rainbow street set or its adjoining streets.
+He's on a street that is not from the set.

 Behind him we see a Vintage Clothing and Jewelry shop (not Village jewels) and on his left is a neon sign in a window that simply says "Flying".
 The way the "Flying" neon is positioned it is over a 1960s style flower power LOVE sign on the wall within, and this next to an image of someone playing a guitar.
 We see in the window a picture of a woman or man that is staged so they appear to be looking out on the street at Bill.
 We see next a placard out front reading "Ladie's Night 1.00", then a continuation of the establishment in the next storefront window, with a sign reading $3.95 for the lunch special.
 Again, on the wall directly by the window, is another painting of a woman that is positioned so she appears to be gazing out on the street at Bill.